cw18-coder/SIP_Happens/presentation/refined_mf_presentation.md

 *Subtitle: "From Debugging Code to Debugging Your Portfolio"*

-*Presented by: [Your Name]*

 ---

 ## Slide 2: Opening Hook
-**"Why This Presentation Won't Be Another Boring Finance Lecture"**
+**"Why This Workshop Won't Be Another Boring Finance Lecture"**

 Just like how we don't write code without understanding requirements, we shouldn't invest without understanding our financial goals.
 Today, we'll treat mutual funds like APIs - we'll understand their specifications, performance metrics, and how to integrate them into your wealth-building architecture.

 Think of this as your financial documentation - but actually useful!
 We'll cover everything from basic syntax to advanced optimization techniques, with real-world examples that actually make sense.

-*"Warning: This presentation may cause side effects including sudden urges to start SIPs and uncontrollable excitement about compound interest."*
+*"Warning: This workshop may cause side effects including sudden urges to start SIPs and uncontrollable excitement about compound interest."*

 ---